FedericoDM92/GettingAndCleaningDataProject/CodeBook.md

 All start with character t in column’s name replaced by time

-**Average of each variable for each activity and each subject** FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+**Average of each variable for each activity and each subject** smallcleandata (180 rows, 88 columns) is created by sumarizing cleandata taking the means of each variable for each activity_code and each subject, after groupped by subject and activity_code.
-Export FinalData into FinalData.txt file.
+Export smallcleandata into smallcleandata.txt file.